+2. Application

-- 2. Application - a.
+- a.
 The WCSAP Board of Directors shall establish a Membership Committee made up of members from the board to include the Vice Chair.
 The WCSAP Board of Directors Membership Committee will forward a recommendation to the full board for approval or rejection of new voting membership applications. - b.
 The WCSAP Membership Committee must have at least three board members to review and recommend approval or rejection of any application. - c.
-The WCSAP Board of Directions shall vote to approve or reject by a simple majority.
+The WCSAP Board of Directions shall vote to approve or reject by a simple majority. - d.
+The Membership Committee may meet in any format that allows for the free interchange of ideas and discussion, such as conference call, face-to-face meetings, or other electronic format.